Warmking/DevTinder-Web/README.md

 - I am going to use the redux for the state management tool
 - Install react-redux and @reduxjs/toolkit
 - Store - > configureStore and createSlice and wrape it on App.js with provider
+- Prevent the routing to different URLs without login
+- Implemented the login and logout